 Pick Rate: 11.12%

 Ban Rate: 24.63%

-Galio is probably the strongest mid lane champion against any AP mid laners.
-Although the 10.18 patch nerfed the damage of his Q, Galio remains as tier 1 for mid lane.
+Galio is probably the strongest mid-lane champion against AP mid-laners.
+Although the 10.18 patch nerfed the damage of his Q, Galio remains as tier 1 for mid-lane.
 Galio is definitely not an assassin champion like Zed or Yone where he can cut off enemies in team fights.
-He is rather a mid lane champion that supports allies, yet does a lot of damage himself.
+He is rather a mid-lane champion that supports allies yet does a lot of damage himself.
 Galio is very strong early on with his strong lane pushing skills.
 Using his Q on the ranged minions, he can clear waves very easily and pressure the lane.

-Pressuring lane is very important to Galio because it allows him to join jungle fights or roam other lanes while keeping the enemy mid laner in lane.
+Pressuring lane is very important to Galio because it allows him to join jungle fights or roam other lanes while keeping the enemy mid-laner in the lane.
 Unlike Zed and Yone, Galio is very easy to play.
-His skill sets and combos are very easy so he is loved by both low elo and high elo players.
-What makes Galio one of the best mid lane champions is his taunt, shield, and ultimate.
-Basically all his skills.
-Many people use Aftershock as his runes, however, Korean players prefer to use Predator.
+His skill sets and combos are very easy, so he is loved by both low elo and high elo players.
+His taunt, shield, and ultimate make Galio one of the best mid-lane champions.
+Basically, all his skills.
+Many people use Aftershock as their runes.
+However, Korean players prefer to use Predator.

-Predator allows him to roam fast and, most importantly, remain high movement speed while taunting.
-His taunt slows himself by 15%, however, with predator his movement speed is fast during his skill.
-His shield also absorbs magic damage, which makes him the best mid lane champion against AP mid laners.
+Predator allows him to roam fast and, most importantly, remain at high movement speed while taunting.
+His taunt slows himself by 15%; however, with predators, his movement speed is fast during his skill.
+His shield also absorbs magic damage, which makes him the best mid-lane champion against AP mid-laners.
 Lastly, his ultimate is basically a global ultimate where he can help allies or join team fights.
 His only weakness is that he is weak against AD champions early game since his shield only absorbs magic damage.
 Regardless, you can see how great Galio currently is, as he stands as tier 1 in mid among AD assassin champions.